XiAnzheng-ID/RansomPyShield-Model/README.md

 as a bonus this model also can detect some other random malware because how Ransomware file works almost the same with most Malware out there

-so does it doest have weakness? good question , it does, some threat actor can bypass it using some fileless attack vector eg:CMD/Powershell attack, which we need different approach not Static Identification
+so it doest have weakness? good question , it does, some threat actor can bypass it using some fileless attack vector eg:CMD/Powershell attack, which we need different approach not Static Identification

 # How to use?
 * extract.py